 He has worked with numerous orchestras, including San Diego Symphony, Chamber Orchestra of Philadelphia, Orchestra Sinfonica Siciliana, Teatro Massimo Opera Palermo, Orchestra Vivaldi, Sinfonia Varsovia, Orchestra Regionale Filarmonica Veneta, Orchestra da Camera Fiorentina, Orchestra Sinfonica della Calabria, Orchestra of the Swan of Stratford-upon-Avon, Vancouver Island Symphony, Orquesta de Cámara Bellas Artes, and Santa Rosa Symphony.

-Di Vittorio is fascinated with the world of storytelling through symphonic poems – full of poignant, romantic lyricism and magnificent orchestrations.
+Di Vittorio is fascinated with the world of storytelling, and best known for his symphonic poems – full of poignant, romantic lyricism and magnificent orchestrations.
 His upcoming Sinfonia N. 4 “Metamorfosi” will highlight the magical stories in Ovid’s Metamorphosis, with each movement drawing inspiration from an Italian painting related to the stories.
 A strong interest with the Italian Renaissance and Baroque is often the inspiration for his original compositions.

 Under his baton, Chamber Orchestra of Philadelphia world premiered his Ode Corelliana in 2017, after the successful premiere of Venus and Adonis in 2016.
 “Di Vittorio’s Venus was an orchestral song, and often a beautiful one.” – Philadelphia Inquirer.
 “Venus…recalls Respighi, and is infused with Di Vittorio’s original imagination and ability to build musical architecture that ultimately fades, like Venus’s own loveliness.
 There is an appealing heft to this work, [influenced by] Bach and Ravel.” – Broad Street Review.
 In 2015, San Diego Symphony world premiered his orchestral Fanfara del Mare “Su un Tema di Monteverdi”, commissioned for the centennial of Balboa Park at Copley Symphony Hall.